2023 Best International Studies Schools in Massachusetts

 Top 10 Best International Studies Schools

-Our 2023 rankings named Tufts University the best school in Massachusetts for international studies students.
-Located in the large suburb of Medford, Tufts is a private not-for-profit school with a large student population.
+Our analysis found Tufts University to be the best school for international studies students who want to pursue a degree in Massachusetts.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.

-A rank of #3 on this year’s list means Boston College is a great place for international studies students.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.
+Out of the 10 schools in Massachusetts that were part of this year’s ranking, Boston College landed the # 3 spot on the list.
+Located in the city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.

 After completing their degree, international studies graduates from Boston College carry an average student debtload of $18,000.